 - Do not connect pins 15 and 16 on the display module.

-- Do not allow the display module casing or any connection touch any metalwork to prevent a ground loop forming.
+- Do not allow the display module casing or any connection touch any metalwork to prevent a ground loop forming or power supply short.

 The inductor marked L1, circled in an excerpt of the schematic below: